acbelle08/sequana_invoicing_public/readme.md

 - `--template`: Full path to the credit invoice template.
 This is currently: `/home/humebc/sequana_admin/invoices/invoice_templates/20220811_SequAna_credit_invoice_template.docx`.
 This template contains [jinja](https://jinja.palletsprojects.com/en/3.1.x/) fields that will be populated by the python code.
 If you modify the template you will need to modify the python code equivalently.

 ## Setting invoices to sent
-Once an invoice has been created it will be populated in the database with attribute 'sent' and 'paid' which will both be set to false.
+Once an invoice has been created (either a standard invoice or a credit invoice) it will be populated in the database with attributes 'sent' and 'paid' which will both be set to false.
 Once you have sent the invoice to the user, you should set the sent status to true in the database.
 You do this using the `set_invoices_sent` subcommand:

 ```
 $ python3 invoicing.py set_invoices_sent -h